A typical day onboard:

 15:30-18:00 Time for the weekly safety inspection, which takes me all around the rig checking the various first aid equipment.

 15:30 I am called on the PA system.
-It turns out one of the crew members have a headache.
+It turns out one of the crew members has a headache.

 18:00 I go down to the gym and run 8 km on the treadmill.

 19:00 Dinner.
-Lasagne, my favorite dish.
+Lasagna, my favorite dish.
 I asked the cook if he could make it.

 21:00 Time for the weekly safety drill.
 This week the scenario was fire on the main deck.
-The four crew members acting as stretcher team and assistants to me are called to the site, to transport and move a dummy.
+The four crew members acting as stretcher team and medical assistants are called to the site to transport and move a dummy.
 After the drill, the team leaders meet for a debriefing on the bridge.

 22:00 I take a walk on the helideck.
 Everyone around the deck is busy assisting the drilling operations and the PA system goes off every 20 minutes.
-The rig is active 24-hours, no difference between night and day.
+The rig is active 24/7 with no difference between night and day.

-General information: The basic things one should know about the job of an offshore medic.
+General information: Some basic things to know about the job as an offshore medic.

-Photogallery of my time as an offshore rig medic on the Maersk Deliverer is available on flickr.
+Photogallery of my time as an offshore rig medic on the Maersk Deliverer on flickr.